berndporr/kiss-fft/README.md

 ### Real to Complex and Complex to Real transform
-For real valued sequences there are two optimised functions which directly perform the FFT on the raw double bufferwithout any conversion to complex.
+For real valued sequences there are two optimised functions which directly perform the FFT on the raw double buffer without any conversion to complex.
 For real valued sequences this runs at least twice as fast as the functions above.
-The complex sequence of the real sequence of length N has the length N/2+1 and then expands back to length N by the inverse transform:
+The complex frequency sequence of the real sequence of length N has the length N/2+1 and then expands back to length N by the inverse transform:
 ```
 public Complex[] transformRealOptimisedForward(double[] v)